szisa/translate-api/readme.md

 |f|The source language.
 Default is recognized automatically.
 (Optional)|
 |t|The target language.
 Default is Chinese.
 (Optional)|

-> Note: If there is no source language, the language will be recognized automatically.
-When there is about 50% Chinese, the source language will be changed to Chinese.
+> Note: If there is no target language, the target language is Chinese.
+When there is about 50% Chinese in source language, the target language will be changed to English.

 ## Response
 |key|description|